shreyas-desai/ISSS-SMS/README.md

 - **Admin Dashboard:** Manage student records, process visa requests, and monitor system activity.
 - **Student Portal:** Students can update their information, check visa status, and receive notifications.
 - **API Endpoints:** RESTful APIs to fetch, update, and validate student data.

-## 🛠️ Contributing
-🚀 Contributions are welcome!
-If you find a bug or have feature suggestions, feel free to open an issue or submit a pull request.

 ## 📜 License
 This project is licensed under the **MIT License**.